johannes-guardrail/cf-conformity-alert-integration-poc/README.md

 # Conformity AWS integration
-receive rule alerts from Conformity via sns in CloudWatch
+receive rule alerts from Conformity via sns in CloudWatch through a Lambda function

 ## Requirements
 * you need to sign in at Conformity and create an API Key